ShikaSD/CarND-Behavioral-Cloning-P3/README.md

 _Final dataset created for training (without augmentation)_

 I finally randomly shuffled the data set and put 30% of the data into a validation set.
 All the augmentations were applied "on the fly" in generator.

-I used this data for training the model.
-The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was 5 as later the model started to overfit heavily.
+The model was trained only for 5 epochs, as later the training has shown no further improvement and was overfitting heavily.

 ### Network visualizations